Mr. Elam co-founded Rezolute, Inc. He currently serves on the board of directors of Softhale in Belgium and Aerogen, Inc. in Galway, Ireland.

 Chief Scientific Officer

 As the author and inventor of over 70 publications and patents, Dr. Mantripragada is a widely recognized expert in long-acting injectable therapies with demonstrated success in the discovery and development of a number of commercially marketed drugs, including Exparel®, Depocyt® and Xcience®.
 He designed and developed Locemia Solutions' intranasal glucagon, the first potential needle-free rescue treatment for severe hypoglycemia that was recently acquired by Eli Lilly and Company.
-Prior to co-founding AntriaBio - now Rezolute - with Mr. Elam & Dr. Huh, Dr. Mantripragada served as Vice President and Head of Research & Development at PR Pharmaceuticals, Inc. Throughout his career, Dr. Mantripragada has served as an advisor to several companies specializing in diabetes, cell based therapies and cardiovascular diseases.
+Previous to co-founding Rezolute, Inc., Dr. Mantripragada served as Vice President and Head of Research & Development at PR Pharmaceuticals, Inc. Throughout his career, Dr. Mantripragada has served as an advisor to several companies specializing in diabetes, cell based therapies and cardiovascular diseases.
 His prior roles include Director of Research & Development at Guidant Corporation (now part of Abbott Vascular), as well as Director of Research & Development and Vice President of Scientific Development at SkyePharma (now Pacira Pharmaceuticals).
 Prior to transitioning to the pharmaceutical industry, Dr. Mantripragada was Assistant Professor of Biochemistry at the University of Virginia School of Medicine.
 His training includes a Ph.D. in Molecular Biophysics from the Indian Institute of Science and postdoctoral research at the Max Planck Institute for Biophysical Chemistry in Germany.

 Chief Financial Officer

-Prior to joining AntriaBio - now Rezolute - Dr. Roberts directed clinical development at Fibrogen, Inc, where he helped successfully launch the global Phase 3 program and pharmaceutical partnership for a novel oral therapy for anemia associated with kidney disease.
-From 2007 until 2012 Dr. Roberts held clinical development positions of increasing responsibility at Metabolex, Inc., where he developed novel therapies for metabolic diseases such as diabetes, dyslipidemia, and gout.
+Prior to joining Rezolute Bio, Dr. Roberts directed clinical development at Fibrogen, Inc, where he helped successfully launch and execute the global Phase 3 program and pharmaceutical partnership for a novel oral therapy for anemia associated with kidney disease, concluding the largest Phase 3 program ever conducted in CKD anemia, and resulting in global NDA filings.
+During his tenure, Fibrogen achieved the largest biotech IPO in the previous 10 years.
+From 2007 until 2012 Dr. Roberts held clinical development positions of increasing responsibility at Metabolex, Inc., where he developed novel therapies for metabolic diseases such as diabetes, dyslipidemia, NASH, and gout.
 His program and clinical leadership from IND through clinical proof-of-concept helped secure a global licensing and co-development agreement with a major pharmaceutical partner for a novel diabetes therapy.
 He is an inventor or author on more than 20 patents and publications in the fields of Endocrinology and Metabolism.
 Dr. Roberts received his B.S. in biochemistry from the University of California, San Diego and his medical degree Magna Cum Laude from Georgetown University.
 He completed residency in Internal Medicine and fellowship in Endocrinology at Stanford University, where he also now serves as Adjunct Associate Professor in the Division of Endocrinology.